thedges/PSChatBotPack/README.md

 ```

 7. Update Community to include chatbot
-    1. Apply the ChatStyle Static Resource to your embedded Chat in your Salesforce Experience Site (or hosting site).
-       1. Navigate to the home page of the community (or wherever the chat will take place).
-       2. Add/Edit the Embedded Service Chat Component on the community home page, and set to the relevant embedded service deployment .
-          1. Under the “External Styles” Section, put PSChatBotPack_CSS
-    2. If you are using the Flow chatbot component, complete this section:
+    1. If you are using the Flow chatbot component, complete this section:
        1. First we need to create a new Theme Layout to host the flow component for the chatboat
           1. From __Setup > Digital Experiences > All Sites__ click the Builder link to edit your community
           2. Click on __Settings > Theme__